 Google My Business is a useful tool for people to find your business, but it requires maintenance and updating on your part.
 You’ll need to make sure your business hours, photos, and location are always up to date; otherwise people won’t be able to find you.
 When your information is accurate, it builds trust.
 According to Interactive Marketing, 73% of customers will lose trust in your business if information is incorrect.

-There are a lot of ingredients that go into creating your Google My Business account.
+There are a few ingredients that go into creating your Google My Business account.

 First, sign up for Google My Business (duh).
 You’ll need a business that makes in-person contact with customers, as online businesses don’t need the location feature Google My Business is built around.